 - Just because you signed a contract does not mean you are completely confined to the terms.
 There are various legal defenses available to help you in breaching the contract

-- Understand your position of power as a tenant
+- Understand your position of power as an occupant

-- Most rental property companies have not ever filed a lawsuit against a non-paying student tenant
+- Most rental property companies have not ever filed a lawsuit against a non-paying student occupant

 The podcast was aired on September 11, 2020.
 It can be viewed through various links here: